PatrickLang/Docker-Experiments/PrintServer/readme.md

-This is an experiment in getting a print server set up in a Windows Server Core container
+This is an experiment in getting a print server set up in a Windows Server Core container.
+I haven't finished testing it, but I'm pretty sure it's going to fail.
+The 'spooler' service is missing.

 Steps:
 1. Add role